Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Formulation

 where, $\epsilon = (Ts-P)$.

 In hydrodynamics, the speed of sound plays a vital role in explaining the equation of state and hence, the associated phase transition.
-The squared speed of sound $(c_{s}^{2})$ in terms of differentials for a given $B$-field is defined as,
+The squared speed of sound $(c_{s}^{2})$ for a system in an external magnetic field at zero baryon chemical potential is defined as,

-Polytropic index is mostly used in the area of astrophysics for better understanding the thermodynamics of various astrophysical systems \cite{poly:2016} and terrestrial magnetotail \cite{geo}.
-It was recently used in one of the theoretical works to look for the evidence of quark matter in the neutron stars \cite{Annala:2019puf}.
-Keeping the above points in mind, we have obtained polytropic index in our study, which is given by the expression \cite{Annala:2019puf},